xAPI-vle/xAPI-vle-recipe/recipes/login.md

 ### Object

-The object defines the item that the user hits when they login into a VLE.
-A [Jisc specific extension](/common_statements.md#jisc_extensions) details that it is a VLE that is being logged into
+The object.definition.name and object.definition.definition describe the resource returned to the user after they have performed the logged in event.
+The object.definition.extensions.[applicationType](http://xapi.jisc.ac.uk/extensions/applicationType) is used to identify the system type that is being logged into: a VLE, identified by http://xapi.jisc.ac.uk/define/vle

 ``` javascript